 Free Range Brewing is the product of a dream of brothers Jason and Jeff Alexander.
 They invite you to “let your taste buds roam” in their family-friendly, community-driven brewery in NoDa.
 Free Range Brewing’s farmhouse brewing approach incorporates local fruits, vegetables and herbs.
 Their 11 ever-rotating taps feature unique beers, cold brew coffee and housemade shrub sodas.

 Located in historic Highland Park Mill, originally a cotton mill constructed in the early 1900s, Heist Brewery is a contemporary brewpub where bold, exquisite and unexpected combinations are the norm.

-Named after the NoDa neighborhood, this 15-barrel unique production brewery crafts small-batch premium beers including the popular Hop Drop ‘n Roll, the 2014 World Beer Cup® Gold Award Winner in the American-Style IPA category.
-Their second location located on North Tryon Street houses a 60-barrel production system.
-Stop by either of their taprooms for a brewery tour, live music, food trucks special events and more.
-In 2016, NoDa was named one of the South’s Best Breweries by Southern Living.
+In 2015, NoDa Brewing Company opened its second location on North Tryon Street, where the popular Hop Drop ‘n Roll, the 2014 World Beer Cup® Gold Award Winner in the American-style IPA category, and other premium brews are made in a 60-barrel production system.
+Stop by the North End location for a brewery tour, live music, food trucks, the run club, special events and more.
+In 2016, NoDa Brewing was named one of the South’s Best Breweries by Southern Living.